alexpolt/alexpolt.github.io/src/macros-checking.md

         return hr;

-  You can do better using some macros magic.
-First require macro is this:
+  You can do better using some macro magic.
+First required macro is this:

     #define $numargs_( _1, _2, _3, N, ... ) N